 The department’s Child Research Participant Pool is reserved for use by Illinois State Psychology faculty and students.
 Cases involving failure to meet these and all relevant ethical guidelines will be referred to the IRB.
 Such proceedings may require an appearance before the IRB of all relevant parties.

 Research projects must follow the University’s Institutional Review Board (IRB) approved methods of contacting potential participants, scheduling appointments, securing informed consent and assent, carrying out the research, and debriefing the participants.
-In addition to IRB approval, research projects using the department’s Child Research Participant Pool must adhere to the following procedures.
+If the project involves direct contact with minors, Minors Activity Compliance Committee (MACC) approval also must be obtained.
+In addition to IRB approval and MACC approval (if required), research projects using the department’s Child Research Participant Pool must adhere to the following procedures.

 Requests must be made and handled when University classes are in session.
 The administrative custodian will provide the requested contact information within one week of receipt of a request.
 If the request cannot be met within this time frame, the administrative custodian will notify the primary investigator when contact information will be available.
-The administrative custodian will provide contact information for up to 30 potential participants in a given age range, or up to 90 participants total for a given request.
+The administrative custodian will provide contact information for up to 30 potential participants for a given request.
 The administrative custodian will repeat requests, as needed, when additional potential participants are available.
 The pool usage limit is meant to ensure that families are contacted and updated contact information returned to the administrative custodian in a timely manner.

 Researchers are required to return all contact information to the administrative custodian within one month from the date received, unless granted an extension.
 The administrative custodian will update family contact information, as needed, and document contact by the researcher.
 Researchers should discuss pool usage for large projects with the administrative custodian.